Watching films in the language you’re studying is one of the most effective and enjoyable ways to learn.

 Inspired by actual events, The Day Will Come is a movie about boys living in a Copenhagen orphanage where violence and humiliation are part of everyday life.

-The film centers on two inseparable brothers, Elmer and Erik, who were removed from their ill mother and wind up in the Gudbjerg Home for Boys.
+The film centers on two inseparable brothers, Elmer and Erik, who are removed from their ill mother and end up at the Gudbjerg Home for Boys.

-After realizing that they are on their own, they try to escape the wrath of their headmaster’s cruel oppression.
+After realizing they are alone, they try to escape the wrath of their headmaster’s cruel oppression.

 Watch it and find out.

 The Day Will Come won six prizes at the 2017 Robert Awards.
-It is a serious film that will give you an emotional cinematic experience you are unlikely to forget easily.
+This serious film offers an emotional cinematic experience you are unlikely to forget.

 12. A Hijacking (Kapringen) — 2012 (R)

-This 2012 thriller movie, directed and written by Tobias Lindholm, was screened at the 69th Venice International Film Festival based on a ship hijacking.
+This 2012 thriller, set on a ship hijacking, was directed and written by Tobias Lindholm and screened at the 69th Venice International Film Festival.

-The intense drama and gripping lot will keep you at an edge throughout the film.
+The intense drama and gripping plot will keep you on the edge throughout the film.

 Kapringen is a compelling story about Somali pirates hijacking a Danish cargo ship when returning to Denmark.
 It was then followed by a tense negotiation with the company’s CEO.